This post may contain affiliate links. Please see our disclosure policy.

 This recipe has been reviewed for safety and accuracy by a Master Food Preserver certified through the University of Cornell Cooperative Extension.

-Blackberry lemonade just tastes like summer, but the concentrate version is even better because it’s quick to serve and endlessly flexible.
+Blackberry lemonade just tastes like summer, but the concentrate version is even better because it is quick to serve and endlessly flexible.
 You can mix it with still water, sparkling water, iced tea, or even use it to flavor desserts and marinades.

-I also love that it’s a practical way to use berries that are a little soft or seedy.
-I’ve made this after a family berry-picking afternoon when the fridge was overflowing and I knew we’d never eat them all fresh in time.
+I also like that it is a practical way to use berries that are a little soft or seedy.
+I have made this after a family berry-picking afternoon when the fridge was overflowing, and I knew we would never eat them all fresh in time.

 When I have a few jars on the shelf, last-minute guests feel easy.
 I can pour something homemade that looks special in a pitcher, and nobody needs to know it took me less time than brewing a pot of coffee.

-- Prep/Cook Time: 1 hour (mostly straining juice)
+- Prep/Cook Time: About 1 hour, mostly straining the juice

-- Jar Sizes: Quarter Pint, Half Pint or Pint
+- Jar Sizes: Half Pint, Pint or Quart

 - Headspace: 1/4 inch

 - Difficulty: Easy!
-Once you’ve extracted the juice, everything is quickly heated and ladled into jars.
+Once you have extracted the blackberry juice, everything is heated together and ladled into jars for processing

-For the lemon juice, bottled lemon juice is the most consistent option for acidity and flavor from batch to batch, and it’s convenient when you’re canning larger quantities.
+You can use fresh or bottled lemon juice here.
+Bottled is the more consistent option for acidity and flavor from batch to batch, and it is convenient when you are canning larger quantities, while fresh, strained well, tends to taste a little brighter.

 How to Make Blackberry Lemonade Concentrate

-Combine the blackberries and water in a saucepan and bring it to a gentle simmer.
-As the berries heat, mash them to release their juice, then simmer until the berries are fully softened and the liquid is deeply colored.
-Strain through a jelly bag or fine mesh strainer to collect the juice, letting it drip until you have a clear, seed-free juice.
+Combine the blackberries with a little water in a saucepan and bring it to a gentle simmer, mashing the berries as they heat to help them release their juice.
+Simmer until the berries are fully softened and the liquid is deeply colored, then strain through a jelly bag or fine mesh strainer and let it drip until you have a clear, seed-free juice.
+Straining is a quality choice rather than a safety one, so strain it as much or as little as you like.

 Canning Blackberry Lemonade Concentrate

-- Above 6,001 Feet in Elevation – 25 minutes for half pints, pints and quarts.
+- Above 6,000 Feet in Elevation – 25 minutes for half pints, pints, and quarts

 Serving Ideas

-This concentrate is also fantastic with sparkling water for a fizzy blackberry lemonade, stirred into iced tea for a berry Arnold Palmer vibe, or mixed into cocktails and mocktails.
-I also use a splash in fruit salads and sometimes brush it onto warm cakes as a quick glaze.
+This concentrate is also good with sparkling water for a fizzy blackberry lemonade, stirred into iced tea for a berry Arnold Palmer, or mixed into cocktails and mocktails.
+I use a splash of it in fruit salads, and sometimes brush it onto a warm cake as a quick glaze.

 Blackberry Canning Recipes